concordant-app/documentation/README.md

 **Operating systems**
 Concordant runs currently on MacOS only.

+**Version control systems**
+Concordant runs using a local git client, assumed to be available on the PATH.

+## Licensing

+Viewing `Test Rounds` requires a valid license.
+If your license is invalid, you will see the test round replaced with guidance to start a trial, purchase a license or add a license into the app.
+You can find these configurations also by clicking the Magic Wand logo in the header.

+### Trial license
+A trial license is per machine.
+It is for 1 month, after which you must enter a new valid license.

+### Commercial licenses
+You can purchase a license through the app or by being in touch with your account manager.

 ---

 > Note: This documentation is provided with an open source license, whereas the app itself is closed source and commercial.